 Looking at Visiting the Area

-With its numerous cities this area is not the first which springs to mind when thinking of holidays, but with some stunning countryside, easy to get to and countless dog-friendly places in the Midlands it’s certainly worth checking out the pet-friendly holiday homes here.
+With its numerous cities this area is not the first which springs to mind when thinking of holidays, but with some stunning countryside, easy to get to and countless dog-friendly places in the Midlands it’s certainly worth checking out the holiday homes here.